Theory of deaeration

 There is, in principle, no difference between the behavior of falling droplets in liquids and that of droplets moving in a steam space and therefore on the strength of the foregoing it must be concluded that droplet deaeration is subject to a theoretically unknown influence, of which we only observe the outcome.
 This effect is a higher rate of deaeration at a higher velocity of the droplets in the steam space.

-D. Effect of the droplet size
+Influence of droplet size

 A better deaeration effect is obtained by reducing the size of the water droplets.
 To give an impression of the effect of the droplet size, a derivation is given below for the deaeration rate of spherical droplets in which the transport of the gas molecules takes place exclusively by diffusion.